MPRA ACTIVITIES

 Plantation Day – Sponsored by: The Westin Ka'anapali Ocean Resort Villas.
 The Maui Puerto Rican Association shared information about their Association.
 In addition, they shared the Puerto Rican culture and the history of their migration of Puerto Ricans to Hawai'i to work on the sugar plantation.

-Puerto Rico Trip December 2019 – A small group of MPRA members traveled to Puerto Rico with a mission to share financial blessings with several churches so they may help their communities.
+– A small group of MPRA members traveled to Puerto Rico with a mission to share financial blessings with several churches so they may help their communities.
 We were able to do a financial donation to five different churches in Puerto Rico.
 Below are a few congregations we shared $5,000.00.

 The story written by journalist Colleen Uechi - "Maui group gets caught in Puerto Rico earthquakes" - in "The Maui News", January 13, 2020.